113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 --namespace NAME
 :   Provide the namespace you'd like to use.
 You can specify a new one and it is automatically created as part of the preinstallation.

+--timeout TIMEOUT
+:   Specify in seconds how long the schematics workspace should wait before installing.
+Default is `180`.

+--wait WAIT
+:   Wait and track the progress of the schematics workspace job.
+If `true`, installation waits.
+If `false`, the software installs immediately.
+Default is `true`.

 --override-values VALUES|FILENAME (optional)
 :   Provide any custom configurations for the installation.
 You can provide this value either inline or by using a JSON or TXT file.
 For example, `override-values values.json`.

 ### Example
 {: #validate-example}